hrbigelow/opcheck/introduction.md

 that affect the interpretation and computation of the shapes.

-Within the `Inventory` node, the predicate function is actually implemented by an enclosed predicate computation graph diagrammed below:
+Within the `Inventory` node, the predicate function is actually implemented by an enclosed generative computation graph diagramed below:

 ![Inventory Graph](graphs/tf.nn.convolution.inf.svg?raw=true)

 This is a generative graph nested inside a predicate node.
-Its job is to generate possible interpretations of the arguments that are correct according to the schema constraints, but also agree with the observed arguments.
+Its job is to generate possible interpretations of the arguments that are correct according to the schema constraints, and agree with the observed arguments.
+If it finds exactly one valid interpretation that is consistent with observations, the predicate succeeds.

-There are three special top-level parent nodes: `ObservedValue(args)`, `ObservedValue(shapes)` and `ObservedValue(dtypes)`.
-In this example, the `shapes` one generates a single map of all shape-like quantities.
-For `tf.nn.convolution`, this is:

-    {
-      'input': input.shape,
-      'filters': filters.shape,
-      'strides': strides,
-      'dilations': dilations
-    }

-The next set of nodes are the `RankEquiv(idx)` and `RankRange(idx)` nodes.
-Each `idx` here is one of the `opschema.schema.Index` objects declared in the schema.
-They generate a set of legal ranks for the Index object.
-Each `RankRange` node receives input from `ObservedValue(shapes)` and `ObservedValue(args)`.
-`ObservedValue(shapes)` are only used in rare circumstances when the shape of one tensor constraints the rank of an index.
-This is true in `tf.gather_nd` when `indices.shape[-1]` determines the rank of the 'r' (read location) Index in the `params` tensor.
-In `tf.scatter_nd` similarly, `indices.shape[-1]` determines the rank of the 'w' (write address) Index, which appears both in the `shape` parameter and the return tensor.

-So far, `ObservedValue(args)` is only ever used for a schema that calls the `arg_rank` API function, and the only example of that is also `tf.gather_nd`.
-In this case, the argument `batch_dims` specifies the rank of Index 'b' (batch).

-For our current example of `tf.nn.convolution`, neither of these special constraints exist, and the graph technically has some unnecessary connections which are ignored by the enclosed functions.
+There are two sections of the graph which can generate independently.
+Shown at the top are groups of `RankEquiv` and `RankRange` nodes.
+Each of these corresponds to one opschema Index, and is responsible for generating each of the permitted ranks for each Index.
+For example, `RankRange(batch)` will generate 1, 2, 3, 4, 5.
+`RankRange(input_spatial)` will generate 1, 2, 3.
+Because of the combinatoric nature
+of the generative graph process, this creates 15 possible combinations.
+All of the other nodes either are constraint to rank=1 (such as `input_channel` and `output_channel`) or are `RankEquiv` nodes which simply yield the same rank as their parent.
+Note that at this stage, the only constraints on the rank combinations are those at the schema level.
+There is no checking for consistency with observed argument values at this point.

 But, on with the example.
 In the `tf.nn.convolution` example, we see from the graph that index `b` (batch) is generated from a `RankRange(b)` node, which generates the